pepcape/NPGR003-23/README.md

 ## Point table
 See [this shared table]()
 for current points.
 Please check the due dates of each task.
-The primary source of organizational information is the shared table, not the GIT repository.
+The primary source of organizational information is **the shared table**, not the GIT repository.

 Contact me <pepca@cgg.mff.cuni.cz> with any suggestions, comments or